Time Series Forecasting with LLMs: Understanding and Enhancing Model Capabilities: Why do LLMs Forecast Well on Data with Higher Seasonal Strengths?

 \subsection{Implementation Details}

-In order to explore the phenomenon that LLMs forecast well on datasets with higher trend or seasonal strengths, we design experiments to verify this phenomenon.
-We design prompts to let the LLMs output the predicted value after each sequence prediction.
-The target model of the experiment is GPT-3.5-Turbo (gpt-3.5-turbo-1106), and the main role of our prompt is to perform in-context learning and require output cycles, as detailed in the Appendix \ref{detail-prompts}.
-We select eight time series data sets such as AirPassengersDataset, count the period value after ten times of prediction, and compare the median of these ten results with the real period.
-The results are shown in Table \ref{tab:tab_period}.
+To explore the phenomenon that LLMs forecast well on datasets with higher seasonal strengths, we design experiments to verify this phenomenon.
+We tokenize the input sequence and let the LLMs output the period directly.
+We use GPT-3.5-turbo, GPT-4-turbo, and Gemini-1.0-Pro to predict the periods.
+We have chosen five datasets with their seasonal strengths exceeding 85\%.
+These datasets are readily available with clear seasonal patterns.
+In contrast, determining the specific periods of other irregular datasets is challenging, as they have no specific cycles.
+We record the predicted periods ten times and identify the mode period, which is the most frequently predicted value.
+We then compare the mode of these ten results with the real period.
+The mode is selected as the evaluation metric because, when considering the usage characteristics of LLMs, the output of this number best represents the model's normal performance.
+The results are shown in \autoref{tab:tab_period}.